 The Tribunal's major expenditure is on compensation of employees and Tribunal member's fees, with no surplus to fill additional post as approved on the organisational structure.
-Recruitment of internship to assist with workload and as part of skills development is being utilised.
 Due to inadequate funding, the amount estimated for member's fees is inadequate as cases are expected to increase hence the funding for fees needs to be increased proportionally.